UTHealth Expert List

 Mark Wilde, Psy.D.

-- Assistant professor in the Department of Physical Medicine and Rehabilitation at the UTHealth Medical School
+- Assistant Professor, Department of Physical Medicine and Rehabilitation, McGovern Medical School at UTHealth

-- Sees patients at UT Physicians at Bellaire and in the rehabilitation unit at Memorial Hermann-TMC
+- Sees patients at UT Physicians at Bellaire and in the rehabilitation unit at Memorial Hermann-Texas Medical Center

 Mark C. Wilde, Psy.D., is a neuropsychologist who can discuss the cognitive and behavioral consequences of traumatic brain injury (TBI), stroke and other medical conditions.
 His research includes studies on TBI and stroke outcome.